tuanpham1993/aws-solution-architecture-associate/raw/vpc.md

 - subnet
     - 1 az
     - 1 cidr
-    - 5 ip in cidr are reserved (fist 4 and list 1)
+    - 5 ip in cidr are reserved (fist 4 and last 1)
 - internet gateway
     - attach to only 1 vpc
 - router table
     - has one main table for each vpc
     - associate with subnets
+        - subnet can only associate with 1 route table
+        - if not then main route table
 - bastion hosts
 - nat instance
     - disable source / destination check
-    - has elastic ip
 - nat gateway
     - 1 az
     - accept request from other subnets only